FarronF/limerick-council-meetings/meetings/2014/09/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes of Meeting - Municipal District of Newcastle West - 2nd July 2014.md

 Councillor Collins stated that he was not in agreement with the scheme, as

-presented, and did not support the proposal.---
+presented, and did not support the proposal.
+---
 3

 Questions submitted by Councillor J. Scanlan: